tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 `lines.deliveryScheduleIncludingRequests`: the current delivery schedule, including any open supplier or buyer request, either `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
 The `deliveryScheduleIncludingRequests` field **does** include any open supplier or buyer request.
-Be aware you always get back either the `Issued`, proposal or reopen request or `Confirmed` values dependent on the line and request status.
+Be aware that either the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.
 {% endhint %}

   * `position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`